-St Peter's Crabbs Cross is a small Victorian church with a catholic tradition.
-It was a chapel of ease to Feckenham church when built and has "travelled" between other parishes as such, until it became a parish church in 1980.
-It was finally consecrated in its centenary year: 1996.
-It is now the centre of the united benefice of Christ the King Redditch.
+St Peters Church Crabbs Cross is a small Victorian church with a Catholic tradition.
+It was a chapel of ease to Feckenham church when built and has 'travelled' between other parishes until it became a parish church in its own right in 1980.
+It was finally consecrated in its centenary year 1996 and is now part of the united benefice of Christ the King Redditch.

-The church hall is used by a Pre-school group daily and in the evening by our uniformed organisations; there is a separate HQ for the Rangers adjacent to the church.
+The church hall is used by a pre-school group daily and two evenings per week by our uniformed organisations and other groups with a Guide hut to the side of the building.

-Social events are part of our life together and a renewed effort is being made of late to increase the number we hold during the year.
+Social events are part of our life together and we hope to increase the number we hold during the year.

 The worshipping community has a good feel and we know how to laugh and enjoy ourselves.